 Management Program History

 The initial management curriculum was strongly influenced by Dr. Lester Zerfoss, one of the premier management consultants in Western North Carolina.
 The first two concentrations offered were business administration and financial management.
 The first full-time chair of what was then the Management Department was Dr. Don Hart, a former President of St. Andrews College.
-The 1980s saw the department grow, adding highly qualified faculty and creating new areas of concentration.
-Today the students may opt to concentrate in four different areas (Business Management & Administration, Operations Management, Marketing, and Music Business).
+The 1980s saw the department grow, adding highly qualified faculty.
 The efforts to truly liberalize our curriculum in concert with the overall university mission can be seen in the successes of our graduates.
 Executives in banking, consulting, public service, and marketing began their careers in the classrooms of Owen Hall.

 Accounting Program History